-As the name suggests, OTT (Over-the-Top) content refers to any kind of content that is delivered over the internet, without the need for a traditional cable or satellite TV subscription.
-This could include anything from catch-up TV and on-demand movies, to web-based audio and video content.
+As the name suggests, OTT (Over-the-Top) content is any kind of content delivered over the Internet without a traditional cable or satellite TV subscription.
+This could include anything from catch-up TV and on-demand movies to web-based audio and video content.

 What is OTT (Over-the-Top)?

-OTT, or “over-the-top,” refers to the delivery of audiovisual content over the internet without the need for a traditional cable or satellite television subscription.
+OTT, or “over-the-top,” refers to delivering audiovisual content over the Internet without needing a traditional cable or satellite television subscription.
 This type of content is typically accessed through apps or websites on smart TVs, smartphones, tablets, and other internet-connected devices.

 Some examples of popular OTT services include Netflix, Hulu, and Amazon Prime Video.
 These services offer a wide range of content, including both traditional television programming and exclusive, internet-only content.

 One of the key advantages of OTT is its convenience and flexibility.
 With OTT, users can watch their favorite shows and movies anytime, anywhere, and on any device.
 In addition, OTT subscriptions are often more affordable than traditional cable or satellite TV packages.

 Overall, OTT is a major disruption to the traditional television industry and changes how we consume audiovisual content.
 It offers a convenient and flexible alternative to traditional TV but also brings its own set of challenges for both content creators and consumers.

 OTT content can be viewed on various devices supporting streaming capabilities.
 This includes smart TVs, computer devices, smartphones, tablets, and more.
 One can also view OTT content whilst training on “Smart Treadmills,” which have started appearing in gyms.
 The variety of devices it is available on means that OTT-delivered media has a very large audience.